-The Project Description section should include a cohesive and well-articulated STEM education research professional development plan with clearly defined goals, objectives, and metrics.
+In addition to the guidance in the PAPPG, the Project Description section should include a cohesive and well-articulated STEM education research professional development plan with clearly defined goals, objectives, and metrics.
 The proposed activities should advance the investigator's career goals and aspirations while demonstrating the potential to conduct fundamental STEM education research.
 Thus, the proposed activities should describe the specific expertise that will be used to contribute to the STEM education research knowledge base.
 The Project Description may not exceed 15 pages.